IBM/spectrum-installs/wmla/1.2.2/README.md

 ### 4.4.
 Additional steps for airgap environment

-Installation in airgap environment is only supported if Anaconda instances are deployed on a shared filesystem if there are more than 1 host in the cluster.
+Installation in airgap environment is only supported if Anaconda instances are deployed on a shared filesystem if there is more than 1 host in the cluster.
 Therefore ensure that *conf/parameters.inc* is configured with one of these 2 options:
 * *INSTALL_TYPE* = **shared**
 * *INSTALL_TYPE* = **local** and *DEPLOYMENT_TYPE* = **shared**